 - Read the voltage reading in the multimeter display, make sure it’s accurate

-How Do You Discharge a Capacitor With a Screwdriver?
+How Do You Discharge Capacitors With a Screwdriver?

-As discussed, you can use an insulated screwdriver to safely discharge a capacitor if the voltage stored is relatively low (below 50 V).
+As discussed, you can use an insulated screwdriver with a decent power rating (voltage rating) to safely discharge a capacitor if the voltage stored is relatively low (below 50 V).

-First, make sure you are using a good-quality insulated screwdriver to ensure your safety.
+First, make sure you are using a good-quality insulated screwdriver and we recommend you also wear a pair of electrical gloves to prevent accidental electrical shocks.
 Choose one with rubber plastic handles or other non-conductive materials on the handles to prevent yourself from getting electrocuted.

-Also, check the screwdriver’s condition whether the insulated material is damaged before you perform the discharge.
-This might seem like a simple thing to do, but if you are discharging a high-voltage capacitor, even a small tear on the screwdriver’s insulation might be threatening for you.
+Also, check your gloves and screwdriver’s condition to see whether or not the insulated materials are damaged before you perform the discharge.
+This might seem like a simple thing to do, but if you are discharging a high-voltage capacitor, even a small tear in your glove or on the screwdriver’s insulation might be threatening for you.

 Then, you can follow the following steps: